A fully discrete evolving surface finite element method for the Cahn-Hilliard equation with a regular potential: Error analysis

 The bounds for the other two terms in \eqref{smootherror2} follow similarly, using \eqref{derivativedifference1}, \eqref{perturb1}, \eqref{perturb3}, \eqref{ritz3}, \eqref{ritzddt}, \eqref{timenorm1} from which we find

 and

 Combining these bounds in \eqref{smootherror2} gives the desired bound for $I_1$.
 We also bound $I_2$ by

 where we have used \eqref{derivativedifference1}. \end{proof} We note that only $E_3$ required the potential to be quadratic here as we explicitly use the Lipschitz continuity of $F_1'$.
-With these bounds established it remains to show the error bound. \begin{theorem} Given initial data $u_0 \in H^{k+1}(\Gamma(0))$, $U_{h,0} = \Pi_h u_0$, and assuming \eqref{smoothassumptions1}, \eqref{smoothassumptions2} hold then we have the following,
+With these bounds established it remains to show the error bound. \begin{theorem} Given initial data $u_0 \in H^{k+1}(\Gamma(0))$, $U_{h,0} = \Pi_h u_0$, and assuming \eqref{smoothassumptions1}, \eqref{smoothassumptions2} hold and the timestep size is such that